Available Now: Amazon | Barnes & Noble | iBooks

 Driven to Ink

 Las Vegas is a rocking place where impersonators of the legendary Rat Pack — Frank Sinatra, Dean Martin, and Sammy Davis Jr. — are alive and well and performing nightly at clubs all over town.
 Except they’re not all.
 Alive, that is.
-When Brett lends her car to Sylvia Coleman and Bernie Applebaum for a drive-through wedding, she’s not expecting to get it back with a dead body in the trunk — much less one who looks like Dean Martin and sporting a clip cord from a tattoo machine around his neck.
+When tattooist Brett Kavanaugh lends her car to Sylvia Coleman and Bernie Applebaum for a drive-through wedding, she’s not expecting to get it back with a dead body in the trunk — much less one who looks like Dean Martin and sporting a clip cord from a tattoo machine around his neck.
 As for the newlyweds, they vanish before they can start their honeymoon, so Brett and Sylvia’s son Jeff go undercover as bride and groom to sniff out the rat who seems to be targeting the impersonators.
 Whatever’s going on, it’s not amore…

 Dee Carmichael, lead singer of the pop sensation The Flamingos, has been one of Brett Kavanaugh’s most dedicated customers at her tattoo shop, The Painted Lady.
 When Dee is discovered dead surrounded by ink pots and needles, Brett is branded a suspect.
 It seems that someone is impersonating Brett.
 And if she doesn’t act fast, the killer is sure to put the dye in dying once again.